Other travel documents

 In my early days it was very exciting to travel to the USA, It was at the forefront of computing developments.
 I was young.
 We had already lived in Vienna, and although the American language is nearer to English than German, I felt more at home in Vienna (and later Russia) than in the states.
 Their culture and approach to life is very different from ours.

 Thursday 25th April 1968.
 My first trip to the USA, as director of computing looking at the latest developments.
-First flight was to Boston flight BA561 depart Heathrow 12h30.
+First flight was to visit MIT etc, so it was a Boston flight BA561 depart Heathrow 12h30.
 I flew on a BA Vickers VC10, it has two engines each side at the rear, making it very stable.
 British Airways were not officially allowed to let people off at Boston, the plane was flying on to Detroit and picking up passengers at Boston.
 But BA wanted my business, so let me buy a ticket, and I disembarked at Boston with the crew.
 On arrival at Boston and leaving the terminal, I needed to go downtown so asked a policeman for the way to find a bus, he said "Get lost bud", what a good introduction to the USA.

 I was exploring the predecessor of the Internet, the ArpaNet (ARPA = Advanced Project Research Agency, part of DoD = Department of Defense).
 I went on visits to MIT to see their "Sketchpad" graphics software, and to BBN (Bolt Beranek and Newman).
 BBN made the "nodes" for the ArpaNet with small Honeywell DDP516 and 316 computers.